Skip to main content

 Iteration

-The LLM can call tools multiple times before responding
+The Agent can call tools multiple times before producing a final response

 Visual Indicator: